heidelberg-hepml/lgatr/docs/source/quickstart.rst

    out = extract_scalar(output_mv)
    print(out.shape) # torch.Size([128, 20, 1, 1])

 We only used the multivector input and output channels of :class:`~lgatr.nets.lgatr.LGATr` for this test, but you can also use scalar inputs and outputs.

 Next steps
 ----------

 - Have a look at the :doc:`api`
+- Detailed information on the :doc:`architecture`
 - Demo notebooks (TODO)
 - Custom attention kernels (TODO)
 - How to use symmetry-breaking inputs (TODO)